lbrclbrc/my_coin/whitepaper_draft.md

 ##### 1.4.2.1 “Compliant CoinJoin” as in Wasabi Wallet

 A relatively typical approach today is to wrap traditional CoinJoin with a layer of “only accept clean money” risk control.
-The zkSNACKs coordinator in Wasabi Wallet is a representative example.
+Wasabi Wallet is a representative example.

 Very roughly: